JakobS1900/PythonCryptoChecker/ROULETTE_SYSTEM.md

-# 🎰 Enhanced CS:GO Crypto Roulette System Documentation
+# 🎰 Enhanced Crypto Crypto Roulette System Documentation

 ## 🎯 Overview

-The Enhanced CS:GO Crypto Roulette System represents a complete rebuild and modernization of our gaming platform's flagship feature.
-Built with professional CS:GO aesthetics, advanced JavaScript functionality, and real-time WebSocket integration, this system delivers a premium gaming experience that matches industry standards.
+The Enhanced Crypto Crypto Roulette System represents a complete rebuild and modernization of our gaming platform's flagship feature.
+Built with professional Crypto aesthetics, advanced JavaScript functionality, and real-time WebSocket integration, this system delivers a premium gaming experience that matches industry standards.

 ## 🚀 System Architecture